 Where you provide us with an email address, we will send most service related communications to you by email.
 We may communicate with you by mail, phone, in person or by placing information in your communication folder at one of our centres.

-We may use your personal information to offer you services and products we believe may interest you including by direct mail, SMS, phone and email.
+We may use your personal information to offer you services and products we believe may interest you including by direct mail, phone and email.
 We may also keep you informed of services and products offered by third parties where we consider those services and products are relevant to the services we provide to you.

 If you do not wish to receive marketing communications from us you can opt out by contacting our Privacy Officer (details below).